 Effective patent portfolio management is the key to leveraging inventions to increase business value.
-Patent portfolios that are full of high-value patents not only unlock a new revenue stream, but also help companies establish as market leaders.
+Patent portfolios are normally full of high-value patents which help companies to unlock a new revenue stream and establish themselves as market leaders.

 The F3 Analysis model helps companies categorize their patents into three major categories:

-The concept of F3 Analysis originated with the intention of maximizing value from the patent portfolio of an organisation.
-The patent portfolio analysed using F3 Analysis can provide various benefits for the organisation’s business.
-It helps organisation to gain insights into its patent portfolio by giving an accurate picture of the most valuable, least valuable and invaluable patents maintained by it.
-This helps the organisation to take the decisions regarding which patents are worth maintaining, which are ones meant to be sold or out-licensed and which should be abandoned.
-Timely analysis of patent portfolio provided by F3 Analysis can provide huge value to business.
+The concept of F3 Analysis originated with the intention of maximizing value from the patent portfolio of an organization.
+The patent portfolio analyzed using F3 Analysis can provide various benefits for the organization’s business.
+It helps an organization to gain insights into its patent portfolio by giving an accurate picture of its invaluable, prospective, and dispensable patent assets.
+This helps the organization to take the decisions regarding the patents worth maintaining, the ones meant to be sold out or out licensed and the ones to be dispensed.
+Timely analysis of patent portfolio provided by F3 Analysis can provide huge value to businesses.
 The F3 Analysis model is currently deployed in U.S., European, Japanese, Korean, and Chinese companies with over 100,000 patents across the globe.

 Fringe Patents (F3 Analysis)

-Most established businesses have thousands of patents to manage, but it is difficult to determine which ones are vital for their business and have strong potential.
+Most established businesses have thousands of patents to manage, and it is difficult to determine the vital and potentially strong ones corresponding to their businesses.
 Patents are not static rights; they require periodic review and maintenance (including monetary maintenance) to optimize their value for an organisation/ business.
 Businesses with competitive targets require a robust patent portfolio management strategy.

 Fringe patents represent technology that may not be core to a company’s strategy or technology that has pivoted through the years.
 These patents need to be managed crucially, as they can directly impact the business in terms of unusual monetary expenditure spent over the patents.
 Proper management of such patents can add value to the organisation business.
 Under F3 Analysis solution, the Fringe patents are categorized into three sub-categories: